kghq/RemindAir25/README.md

 ## TODO

-### Refactor

-### Validation
-Required Name
-Time interval sanity checks:
-minimum 1 sec in / out,
-maximum of 10 minutes hold,
-minimum 1 cycle,
-total duration more than 5 sec unique name
-.whitespacesAndNewlines

-.toolbar {
-    ToolbarItemGroup(placement: .keyboard) {
-        Spacer()
-        Button("Done") {
-            focusedField = nil
-        }
-    }
-}

-1. Refactor, especially the Edit and Add
-2. Add Validation (Must have a name, for example.
-Consider other, minimum duration, for example.)
-3. Change the sliders for NumPad.
+2. Change the sliders for NumPad.
-5. Nicer Buttons in Edit, Add, Timer, etc.
+3. Nicer Buttons in Edit, Add, Timer, etc.
+4. Polish the Detail (especially).
+It has to look good, be functional and usable before moving on.

+Next Big thing
+Timer itself

 6. Make Duration editable, and that would set the number of breaths.
+Or maybe not?
+We'll see with the NumPad.
+After all, duration is more important with Meditation.
+But being able to set the duration of Exercise also makes sense.
 7. Sort by name, date created, date used (is it necessary now?)
 8. Description in TextEditor
-9. Polish the Detail (especially), Add and Edit views.
-They have to look good, be functional and usable before moving on.

-Next Big thing
-Timer itself

 then, xctest